TEXT-S&P summary: Beijing Enterprises Holdings Ltd.

 remain the company's core business for the next three to five years.

-Labor costs may continue to rise, but given a larger base and easing
+the new beer plants.
+Labor costs may continue to rise, but given a larger base

-inflation, they are likely to grow at a slower pace.
-The operating environment
+and easing inflation, they are likely to grow at a slower pace.
+BEH's EBIT

-for the beer segment is challenging this year due to slowing economic growth

 In our base-case scenario, we expect BEH's financial performance to improve